0xn3va/cheat-sheets/Web Application/JSON Web Token Vulnerabilities/README.md

 ### JWE Authentication Tag

 {% hint style="info" %}
 **Authentication Tag** is an output of an AEAD operation that ensures the integrity of the ciphertext and the additional authenticated data.
-Note that some algorithms may not use an authentication tag, in which case this value is the empty octet sequence.
+Note that some algorithms may not use an authentication tag, in which case this value is the empty octet sequence
 {% endhint %}

 Authentication tag is a value resulting from authenticated encryption of the plaintext with additional authenticated data.